krzychb/esp32-lna/README.md

 ![alt text](docs/_static/esp32-pico-kit-lna-schematic.png "Connection of a thermocouple to ESP32-PICO-KIT")

-### Load example code and check how LNA works
+### Check how LNA works

-Two examples are provided.
+Two example applications are provided.
 One for Arduino and the other one for ESP-IDF platform.
-Both examples provide identical functionality showing LNA output for in function of Stage 1 and Stage 3 cycles (discussed in [LNA Operation](docs/lna-operation.md)).
+Both examples provide identical functionality showing LNA output in function of Stage 1 and Stage 3 cycles (discussed in [LNA Operation](docs/lna-operation.md)).

 * Arduino - [esp32-lna-measure.ino](Arduino/esp32-lna-measure/esp32-lna-measure.ino) code and [ESP32LNA](Arduino/libraries/ESP32LNA) library
 * ESP-IDF - [esp32-lna-measure.c](esp32-lna-measure/main/esp_lna_measure.c) code and [lna](components/lna) component

-Check section [Characterize LNA](docs/characterize-lna.md) for description what interesting and useful measurements can be done using above examples.
+Check Section [Characterize LNA](docs/characterize-lna.md) for description what interesting and useful measurements can be done using above examples.

 ## Compatibility

 Code provided in this repository has been developed using master branch of [arduino-esp32](https://github.com/espressif/arduino-esp32) and [ESP-IDF](https://github.com/espressif/esp-idf) framework as of August 2019.

-If you are not familiar with these frameworks, before starting with LNA, please follow:
+If you are not familiar with these frameworks, before starting with LNA, please follow some gudes:

 * Users less experienced with microcontrollers are recommended to try **Arduino** - [Installation Instructions](https://github.com/espressif/arduino-esp32#installation-instructions), so you are successful compiling and loading [GetChipID](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/ChipID/GetChipID) example.
-* More advanced users - [ESP32 Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html), so you are successful compiling and loading [hello_world](https://github.com/espressif/esp-idf/tree/master/examples/get-started/hello_world) example.
+* More advanced users - [ESP32 Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html), so you are successfull compiling and loading [hello_world](https://github.com/espressif/esp-idf/tree/master/examples/get-started/hello_world) example.

 ## Contribute